howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ![staining center strip](/images/hobby/paddling/sup/2024-05-26_stain-bottom-center-strip-3-600px.jpg)

 Sunday afternoon I applied the fiberglass cloth with epoxy resin to the deck of the board.
-Blue painters tape was used to mask around the bottom of the rails to force the epoxy to drip off the piece onto the floor rather than sticking to the bottom of the board.
+Blue painters tape was used to mask around the bottom of the rails to force the epoxy to drip off the piece onto the floor rather than pooling along the bottom edge of the board.

 ![deck fiberglassing complete](/images/hobby/paddling/sup/2024-05-26_deck-fiberglassed-600px.jpg)

-I named the board *Cocodrie*, which is a south Louisiana placename and is a Cajun word for alligator - (think crocodile.)
-The graphics were printed using a black laserprinter onto rice paper.
+I named the board *Cocodrie*, which is a south Louisiana [placename](https://maps.app.goo.gl/r6yorZyywgKDHffK8) and is a Cajun word for alligator - (think crocodile.)
+The graphics were printed using a monochrome laserprinter onto rice paper.
 When saturated with epoxy resin, the rice paper disappears, leaving just the graphic.
 Similarly, the fiberglass cloth, laid over the rice paper, disappears when saturated, allowing the graphic to show through yet be protected.

 ![graphics ](/images/hobby/paddling/sup/2024-05-26_Cocodrie-fiberglassed-600px.jpg)